Eight Ways to Blacklist with Apache’s mod_rewrite

 </IfModule>

 Same basic pattern as before: check for the availability of the rewrite module, enable the rewrite engine, and then specify the prohibited character strings using the HTTP_REFERER variable and as many rewrite conditions as necessary.
-In this case, we are blocking a series of potentially malicious characters in the first condition, and then blacklisting any referrer containing the terms “adult”, “poker”, or “drugs”.
-Of course, we may blacklist as many referrer strings as needed by simply emulating the exisiting rewrite conditions.
+In this case, we are blocking a series of potentially malicious characters in the first condition, and then blocking any referrer containing the terms “adult”, “poker”, or “drugs”.
+Of course, we may blacklist as many referrer strings as needed by simply emulating the existing rewrite conditions.
 Just don’t get carried away — I have seen some referrer blacklists that are over 4000 lines long!

 Blacklist via Cookies